Observation of a Transition Between Dynamical Phases in a Quantum Degenerate Fermi Gas

+where $\bm{B}_j =h_j \vec{Z} - \sum_{i} 2 J_{ij} \langle \bm{\hat s}_i \rangle$.
 Here the indices $i,j$ run over a set of $N$ populated modes drawn from a finite-temperature Fermi-Dirac distribution, and $\vec Z$ is a unit vector.
-Numerical solutions of the corresponding $3N$ non-linear Bloch equations (SM) show that above some critical value of $J_c(\widetilde{h})$, the dynamics become gapped and ferromagnetic order stabilizes, while below $J_c(\widetilde{h})$, the gas partially demagnetizes.
-The white solid line in (Fig.~\ref{fig:phasediagram}D) shows the DPT steady-state phase boundary which sets $J_c(\widetilde{h})$.
+The transition between dynamical phases is a consequence of the opening of an interaction-energy gap between the fully polarized manifold and the remainder of the Hilbert space, as further discussed below.
+Numerical solutions of the corresponding $3N$ non-linear Bloch equations (see Supplementary Materials) show that above some critical interaction strength, $J_c(\widetilde{h})$, the dynamics become gapped and ferromagnetic order (meta)stabilizes, while below $J_c(\widetilde{h})$, the gas partially demagnetizes.
+In the ungapped phase, exchange interactions are not strong enough to prevent demagnetization, rendering the system prone to dephasing induced by inhomogeneous $h_i$.
 In contrast to thermodynamic ferromagnetism, which occurs only for $J>0$, the dynamical ferromagnet is a spin-locked state that can be stabilized by either repulsive or attractive exchange interactions.

-The red lines in Fig.~\ref{fig:phasediagram} show $\mathcal{S}$ calculated by this model, using ab-initio determination of $J$, a set of field curvatures that match all observations in this manuscript (SM), and a decay envelope, $e^{-\Gamma(a) t}$, discussed further below.
-The agreement between the quantum simulation and the theoretical model provides supporting evidence that the expected DPT at $J_c(\widetilde{h})$ is visible at $t=100$\,ms $\approx 250\, \omega_x^{-1}$.
+The red lines in Fig.~\ref{fig:phasediagram} show ${\mathcal S}(t=100\,\mathrm{ms})$ calculated by this model, using ab-initio determination of $J$, a set of field curvatures that match all observations in this manuscript (see Supplementary Materials), and a decay envelope, $e^{-\Gamma(a) t}$, discussed in detail further below.
+The white solid line in Fig.~\ref{fig:phasediagram}D shows the TDP steady-state $(t\rightarrow \infty)$ phase boundary which sets $J_c(\widetilde{h})$.
+While we are unable to probe the system at infinite time and thereby reveal the strict steady-state limit we find, as shown by the corroboration in Fig.~\ref{fig:phasediagram}, that $t=100$\,ms $\approx 40\,(\omega_x/2\pi)^{-1}$ is sufficiently long to capture the non-equilibrium phase diagram as a function of $J$ and $\widetilde{h}$.